aerz/octarine-raycast/README.md

 ## Search Attachments

-Browse all files attached to notes across your Octarine workspaces.
+Browse all [files attached](https://docs.octarine.app/editor/attachments) to notes across your workspaces.
 Search, preview, and open attachments from a visual grid.

 **Actions**